East Midlands English: Vocabulary

 The greeting 'now then' (as 'Nah theen') is still in use in Lincolnshire and North-East Derbyshire, used where other people might say "Hello".
 'Nen mate' can also be heard instead of "now then mate".

-People from Leicester are known in the popular holiday resort Skegness as "Chisits", due to their expression for "how much is it" when asking the price of goods in shops.
+People from Leicester are known in the popular holiday resort Skegness as "Chits", due to their expression for "how much is it?" when asking the price of goods in shops.